Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: OOD detection for text classification

 \subsection{Popular Anomaly Scores}

 In what follows, we present three common anomaly scores for step (ii) of the previously mentioned procedure.

-\textbf{Mahalanobis distance.} Authors of \citet{lee2018simple} (see also \citealp{podolskiy2021revisiting}) propose to compute the Mahalanobis distance on the abstract representations of each layer and each class.
+\textbf{Mahalanobis distance.} Authors of \citet{lee2018simple} (see also \cite{podolskiy2021revisiting}) propose to compute the Mahalanobis distance on the abstract representations of each layer and each class.
 Precisely, this distance is given by: on each layer $\ell$ and each class $y$ where $\mu_{\ell,y}$ and $\Sigma_{\ell,y}$ are the estimated class-conditional mean and covariance matrix computed on $\Drond_N^{\ell,y}$, respectively.
 The final score from \citet{lee2018simple} is obtained by choosing the minimum of these scores over the classes on the penultimate encoder layer.

 \textbf{Integrated Rank-Weighted depth.} \citet{colombobeyond} propose to leverage the Integrated Rank-Weighted (IRW) depth \citep{ramsay2019integrated,AIIRW}.
 Similar to the Mahalanobis distance, the IRW data depth measures the centrality/distance of a point to a point cloud.
-For the $\ell$-th layer, a Monte-Carlo approximation of the IRW depth can be defined as:
+For the $\ell$-th layer, an approximation of the IRW depth can be defined as:

 where $ g_{k,i}(\zbold_\ell)= \langle u_k,\zbold_{\ell, i}-\zbold_\ell \rangle$, $u_k\in \mathbb{S}^{d-1}, \zbold_{\ell, i} \in \Drond_N^{\ell,y}$ where $\mathbb{S}^{d-1}=\{x\in \mathbb{R}^d \; : \; ||x||=1 \}$ is the unit hypersphere and $n_{\mathrm{proj}}$ is the number of directions sampled on the sphere.